Privacy Policy

 - inform you about new messages, activities or relevant changes on the platform,

-- provide you with marketing information, if you have consented to this.
+- provide you with marketing information, provided you have given your consent.

 5.11 Cooperation with law enforcement and supervisory authorities

-We may transfer personal data to law enforcement or supervisory authorities if we are legally obliged to do so (Art.
-6(1)(c) GDPR) or if this is necessary to safeguard our legitimate interests (Art.
-6(1)(f) GDPR), e.g. to investigate cases of abuse, to defend against legal claims or to cooperate in official or court proceedings.
+We may transfer personal data to law enforcement or supervisory authorities where we are legally obliged to do so (Art.
+6(1)(c) GDPR) or where this is necessary to safeguard our legitimate interests (Art.
+6(1)(f) GDPR) , e.g. to investigate cases of misuse, to defend against legal claims or to cooperate in administrative or judicial proceedings.

-In this context, data will be stored for as long as is necessary to fulfil legal obligations or to assert, exercise or defend legal claims.
+In this context, data is stored for as long as is necessary to fulfil legal obligations or to establish, exercise or defend legal claims.

 5.12 Legal obligations